spex-xray/spex-help/_sources/threads/partbkg/partbkg.rst.txt

 -------------

-The basic problem we have to solve here, is that we need a number of model components that are folded through the ARF (the cosmic X-rays) and a few components describing the particle background, which are not folded through the ARF.
-In SPEX, this can be solved using sectors.
+The basic problem we have to solve here, is that we need a number of model components that are folded through the mirror effective area (the cosmic X-rays) and a few components describing the particle background, which are not folded through the ARF.
+In SPEX, this can be solved using sectors (:ref:`sec:sectorsandregions`).
 Sectors are essentially model groups representing different areas or different components on the sky.
 In this case, we will create two
 sectors: one for the cosmic X-rays and one for the particle background.
 The second sector should not be folded through the ARF.
-To archieve this, we have to create a special spectrum and response file with ``trafo`` in which we define the sectors.
+To achieve this, we have to create a special spectrum and response file with ``trafo`` (:ref:`sect:trafo`) in which we define the sectors.

 .. figure:: sectreg.png
    :name: fig:sectreg